supaglue-labs/supaglue/docs/versioned_docs/version-0.1.0/intro.md

 Supaglue is also not a unified API for interacting with many CRMs.
 Whereas unified APIs help developers efficiently build integrations within a single category, we enable developers to build deeper Salesforce integrations that could otherwise only be built in-house.

-Notably, Supaglue is designed to be highly customizable and extensible on both the front-end and backend.
-Our goal is to give developers tools to ship most integration use cases quickly, without sacrificing the fine-grain control required for advanced use cases.

 ## Features

 - **Integration as code**: Use Typescript as declarative configuration to define syncs.